LZHMS/3DTalkingHeadCodeBase/README.md

 ## 🗒️ TODO Plan

-- [ ] Support for audio_visual dataset collection module
+- [ ] Develop support for audio-visual dataset collection
-    - Design and implement audio-visual data collection workflow
+    - Design and implement an audio-visual data collection workflow
-    - Provide data annotation and preprocessing tools
+    - Provide tools for data annotation and preprocessing
-    - Integrate with existing data management and training pipeline
+    - Integrate with the existing data management and training pipeline
+- [ ] Implement Mesh Rendering using `pytorch3d.renderer`
+- [ ] Develop a FLAME texture rendering pipeline

 ## 📁 Project Structure